Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 16 September 2025 06.22.29 UTC
+- WIB: Selasa, 16 September 2025 08.56.12 UTC
-- WITA: Selasa, 16 September 2025 07.22.29 UTC
+- WITA: Selasa, 16 September 2025 09.56.12 UTC
-- WIT: Selasa, 16 September 2025 08.22.29 UTC
+- WIT: Selasa, 16 September 2025 10.56.12 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: nature
+Kategori: friendship